stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/06_Testing/index.md

 **Note: This doesn't apply for running tests through the "sake" wrapper**

 SilverStripe comes with a default `phpunit.xml.dist` that you can use as a starting point.
-Copy the file into a new `phpunit.xml` and customize to your needs - PHPUnit will auto-detect its existence, and prioritize it over the default file.
+Copy the file into a new `phpunit.xml` and customise to your needs - PHPUnit will auto-detect its existence, and prioritise it over the default file.

 There's nothing stopping you from creating multiple XML files (see the `--configuration` flag in